 - Social media

-This one I really love and this like super nerd moment for me.
+This one I really love and is like a super nerd moment for me.
 If you go on a behavior tab and then choose behavior flow, you can see how people move through your sites.
-So you can see what page they landed on, where they clicked next… So you can see how people move through your website, what is there natural flow.
+So you can see what page they landed on, where they clicked next… So you can see how people move through your website, what is their natural flow.
 If you’re making changes to your website based on that behavior flow you can support that action with strategic elements.

-Those are three things that you can just quickly check in Google Analytics, nothing to complicated, but just gives you a better idea of who’s coming to your site, how they’re getting there and what they do when they get there.
+Those are three things that you can just quickly check in Google Analytics, nothing too complicated, but it just gives you a better idea of who’s coming to your site, how they’re getting there and what they do when they get there.